 We will be using Microsoft Teams to deliver teaching and learning.
 Lectures and seminars will be delivered live via Teams to distance learners, and Teams will be where lecture and seminar recordings are stored, and where teaching and learning materials will be provided to all students.
-Information on how we use Teams will be sent separately via the information document 'GSE Information & Guidelines' along with your CAT email address.
+Information on how we use Teams will be sent separately via Student Support during the August Induction Period.

 LJMU also provide 'Canvas', which is the University's Virtual Learning Environment (VLE).
 In most cases, you will submit assignments via Canvas.
 The process is simple will clear instructions provided.
 You will receive an on-screen notification of successful submission.
-Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud and submit or share them within the VLE.
+Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud and submit or share them within the VLE

 Canvas is the University's Virtual Learning Environment (VLE).
 It offers easy access to learning materials, live lectures and assessment activities for each of the modules you study.
 In most cases, you will submit assignments via Canvas.
-The process is simple with clear instructions provided.
-You will receive an onscreen notification of successful submission.
-Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud and submit or share them within the VLE.
-Lecturers will use announcements in Canvas to keep you updated about developments in your module.
+The process is simple will clear instructions provided.
+You will receive an on screen notification of successful submission.
+Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud, and submit or share them within the VLE.
+Tutors will use announcements in canvas to keep you updated about developments in your module.
 You can choose where you access these notifications - you can have them sent to your email, phone or Twitter account.
 Canvas is fully mobile compatible.
-You can download the Canvas Student App from your normal App store.
+You can download the Canvas App from your normal App store.